techandsoftware/teletext/README.md

 * Colour.WHITE
 * Colour.BLACK - black was added in level 2.5, but is included here at level 1.5 and ignored at level 1

  Characters in the string after this attribute are processed depending on the text or graphics mode that has been set.
 For text mode, the characters are mapped according to the g0 character set.
-For graphics mode, characters draw block mosaics from the g1 character set, for character codes 20 to 3f and 60 to 7f; characters 40 to 5f show text from the g0 set with the same code.
+For graphics mode, characters draw block mosaics from the g1 character set, for character codes 20 to 3f and 60 to 7f; characters 40 to 5f show the character from the g0 set with the same code.

 ## Attributes.charFromAttribute(attribute)